-Fill power in down clothing describes how effective the garment is at retaining heat while still feeling lightweight, in other words its quality.
-A higher fill power results in a fluffier feel and warmer jacket, this occurs when the down clusters are fully expanded inside the garment.
+Down fill power describes how effective the garment is at retaining heat while still feeling lightweight: in other words, its quality.
+A higher fill power results in a fluffier feel and warmer jacket.
+This occurs when the down clusters are fully expanded inside the garment.
 A general tip is to look for a jacket with a fill power rating of at least 550, then it will be both warmer and more comfortable.

-The fill weight of down clothing describes how much down the product contains.
-Just as fill power, fill weight plays an important role in the warmth and comfortability of a down product.
-Fill weight gives an indication of how soft or firm a product is, as well as how easily it can be compressed.
-A light down jacket is easier to compress whilst a heavier down jacket is warmer.
+The fill weight of down describes how much down the product contains.
+Just like fill power, fill weight plays an important role in the warmth and comfortability of a down product.
+The fill weight indicates how soft or firm a product is, as well as how easily it can be compressed.
+A light down jacket is easier to compress, whereas a heavier down jacket is warmer.

-For a better understanding of the different terms regarding down clothing and their effects on insulation - have a look at this chart - with warmth rating on one axis and fill power on the other.
+To better understand the different terms regarding down clothing and how they affect insulation, have a look at this chart, with the warmth rating on one axis and the fill power on the other.
 This gives you a more visual look into what type of weather the different garments are optimal in.
 The higher the fill power, the warmer the jacket feels.

 Fill Power: 800